prismicio/slice-machine/playwright/README.md

 this.appVersion = this.menu.getByTestId("slicemachine-version");
 ```

-4. Ensure tests don't depends on a specific state of Slice Machine
+4. Ensure tests don't depend on a specific state of Slice Machine

-Our e2e tests should not break whatever the current state of Slice Machine.
-Having existing data or not, staging or production, ect.
+Our e2e tests should not break whatever the current state of Slice Machine is.
+Having existing data or not, staging or production, etc.

 5. Write your own best practice for the team here...